Practical Nursing (LPN) Training Program

-OMCC Practical Nursing (LPN) Training Program prepares students to participate in the planning, implementation, and evaluation of nursing care in hospitals and extended care facilities.
-If you are a Certified Nursing Aide and willing to pursue higher level of professional education, OMCC Practical Nursing (LPN) Program is the right choice to meet your personal goal.
+OMCC Practical Nursing program prepares students to participate in the planning, implementation, and evaluation of nursing care in hospitals and extended care facilities.
+If you are a Certified Nurse Aide and willing to pursue higher level of professional education, OMCC Practical Nursing Program is the right choice to meet your personal goal.

-OMCC Practical Nursing Program has attained full approval from Ohio Board of Nursing and received authorization from the State of Ohio Board of Career Colleges and Schools.
+OMCC Practical Nursing program is authorized by the Ohio State Board of Career Colleges & Schools and provisionally approved by the Ohio Board of Nursing.
 The curriculum includes both classroom study and supervised clinical practice (patient care).
 Classroom study covers basic nursing concepts and subjects related to patient care, including anatomy, physiology, medical-surgical nursing, pediatrics, obstetrics nursing, pharmacology, nutrition, and holistic care.
 Clinical practice integrates knowledge learned in classroom and labs into real world patient care settings.

 Graduates will receive a diploma upon program completion and become eligible to take the National Council Licensure Examination, or NCLEX-PN.
 NCLEX-PN is required in order to obtain licensure as an LPN.
 It is a computer-based exam and varies in length, covering four major Client Needs categories: safe and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.